-- 13. It is recommended that a learner-centred approach is applied in developing a future focused flexible curriculum.
-Choice and autonomy are central to the future curricula.
-It is recommended that this flexibility is extended to include an option for students to select practice placements, timing of placements outside of traditional semesters, shifts options, and rosters.
-It is recommended that the social determinants of health, principal of social inclusion and non-discrimination is applied for students. - 14.
-The future curricula require a greater focus on the social determinants of health across the lifespan.
-The social determinants of health are the conditions in which people are born, grow, live, work and age that can influence their health outcomes.
-The determinants are related to individual social and economic circumstances including socioeconomic status and social supports, environmental factors and health behaviours, access to healthcare, discrimination and social inequities and social and community engagement.
-This includes health, wellness and safety across the lifespan of a person.
-Efforts to engage with diverse cultures in the service user population should also be increased to reflect inclusive social determinants of health. - 15.
-Future guidance documents from NMBI should move towards outcome-based standards with less emphasis on prescriptive content.
-The current guidance documents from the regulator are more prescriptive than other nursing and midwifery curricula internationally.
-The current format limits flexibility to respond to changing healthcare needs. - 16.
-Increase capacity on nursing and midwifery programmes to enhance access to nursing and midwifery education.
-There is strong support to increase the access to nursing and midwifery education.
-Increased places should be offered for existing healthcare employees who wish to study nursing and midwifery.
-There should be an increase in the number of places offered via the Quality, Qualifications Ireland (QQI) entry route and mature entry students.
+10. There is a need for greater engagement and understanding of the undergraduate curricula across all levels of academic and clinical nurses and midwives in the design and delivery of undergraduate curricula. placements outside of traditional semesters, shifts options, and rosters.
+It is recommended that the social determinants of health, principals of social inclusion and non- discrimination is applied for students.
+It is evident that there is inadequate knowledge of the components of the curricula amongst the majority of nurses and midwives 14.
+The future curricula require a greater focus on the social determinants of health across the lifespan. of all grades and levels.
+As the curriculum is split equally between education bodies and healthcare providers, it is essential that the curriculum is understood by all.
+This strong understanding of the curricula is crucial for delivering effective healthcare services and education.
+The SDH are the conditions in which people are born, grow, live, work and age that can influence their health outcomes.
+The determinants are related to individual social and economic circumstances including socioeconomic status and social supports, environmental factors and health behaviours, 11 In line with the digital health access to healthcare, discrimination and transformation policy, it is recommended social inequities and social and community that education bodies explore instructional design 1 or similar frameworks to support engagement.
+This includes health, wellness and safety across the lifespan of a person. flexible self-directed learning.
+Efforts to engage with diverse cultures in the service user population should also 12.
+It is recommended that education bodies adopt an inclusive teaching pedagogy that enables transformative and flexible be increased to reflect inclusive social determinants of health. nurses and midwives to fulfil their roles 1 2 Future guidance documents from in patient safety and impact on the social 15.
+NMBI should move towards outcome- determinants of health. based standards with less emphasis on Engaging in a learner centred approach prescriptive content. to the curricula can help to broaden and The current guidance documents from enhance the accessibility and inclusivity of the regulator are more prescriptive than learning activities.
+Theoretical modules in other nursing and midwifery curricula the undergraduate nursing and midwifery curriculum require review and consolidation.
+There is evidence of significant repetition internationally.
+The current format limits flexibility to respond to changing healthcare needs. in the theoretical modules which are overburdening students with content and assessments.
+In addition, there is a reported lack of preparation supporting students 16.
+Increase capacity on nursing and midwifery programmes to enhance access to nursing and midwifery education. in applying theoretical learning in clinical practice.
+It is recommended that simulation and simulated learning is included to support There is strong support to increase the access to nursing and midwifery education. practice preparation for students.
+Increased places should be offered for existing healthcare employees who wish to 1 It is recommended that a learner-centred study nursing and midwifery.
+There should be ery g be an increase in the number of places offered via the QQI entry route and mature entry students.